-- The major elements of New York's Installed Capacity planning and procurement process; - The New York Control Area ("NYCA") Installed Reserve Margin; - The NYCA Minimum Installed Capacity Requirement, Locational Minimum Installed Capacity Requirements within the NYCA, and limitations on Unforced Capacity from External Control Areas; and - The NYCA Minimum Unforced Capacity Requirement.
+- The major elements of New York's Installed Capacity planning and procurement process; - The New York Control Area ("NYCA") Installed Reserve Margin; - The NYCAMinimum Installed Capacity Requirement, Locational Minimum Installed Capacity Requirements within the NYCA, and limitations on Unforced Capacity from External Control Areas; and - The NYCA Minimum Unforced Capacity Requirement.

-The ISO Services Tariff reference for this section of the Manual is Section 5.10.
+The ISO Services Tariff references reference for this section of the Manual are Sections 5.10 and 5.11. is Section 5.10.